 is related to the integral over the radial charge distribution.
-Note that the dipolar order of the full scattering amplitude as calculated here it not in exact agreement with the dipolar approximation to the form factor \cite{rotter2009formfactor}.
-For all practical purposes, the difference between \autoref{eq:form-factor-dip} and the dipolar approximation are however negligible.
-This verifies the applicability of the latter is situations where the local moments are dipoles.
+Note that the dipolar order of the full scattering amplitude as calculated here is not in exact agreement with the dipolar approximation to the form factor \cite{rotter2009formfactor}.
+For all practical purposes, the difference between \autoref{eq:form-factor-dip} and the dipolar approximation is, however, negligible.
+This verifies the applicability of the latter in situations where the local moments are dipoles.

 The next nonzero order in the multipole expansion, $n=3$, corresponds to the octupole moment of the charge distribution